awsdocs/amazon-rds-user-guide/doc_source/Appendix.MariaDB.Parameters.md

 # Parameters for MariaDB<a name="Appendix.MariaDB.Parameters"></a>

 By default, a MariaDB DB instance uses a DB parameter group that is specific to a MariaDB database\.
 This parameter group contains some but not all of the parameters contained in the Amazon RDS DB parameter groups for the MySQL database engine\.
 It also contains a number of new, MariaDB\-specific parameters\.
+For information about working with parameter groups and setting parameters, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 The following MySQL parameters are not available in MariaDB\-specific DB parameter groups:
 + bind\_address
 + binlog\_error\_action
 + binlog\_gtid\_simple\_recovery